If your usually lively spider plant isn’t growing as it should then don’t worry. You’re not alone.

 1. Root Bound Plant

-Spider plants grow fast and before you know it they have outgrow their pot.
+Spider plants grow fast and before you know it they have outgrown their pot.
 So you’ve got to keep on top of them.

 2. Poor Soil